 Attending an examination

 Please arrive for the exam in good time.
 The examination usually lasts three hours.
 Students may leave the room no earlier than 30 minutes after the examination begins.
 Students arriving after this time may not participate in the exam.

 Exam participants are not allowed to use dictionaries or electronic aids unless specifically agreed upon with the examiner.
 Mobile phones may not be visible during the examination and must also be switched off for the duration of the exam.

-When leaving the exam, students must return both answer and question papers to the invigilator.
-Students must be ready to prove their identity on request.
+When leaving the exam, please return both answer and question papers to the invigilator.
+Be ready to prove your identity on request.

 A student may participate in not more than two exams during the same

 examination occasion; the allotted time for the exam will not, however,

 Students may take only one exam at a time, and will receive

 the questions for the next exam only after having returned the question

 and answer papers for the previous exam to the invigilator.